John Pastore: Governor of Rhode Island

 Pastore was elected Lieutenant Governor of Rhode Island in 1944.
 On October 6, 1945, he succeeded to the office of Governor of Rhode Island when Governor J. Howard McGrath resigned to become U.S. Solicitor General under President Harry S. Truman.
 During his first year in office, he established a one-percent sales tax.

-In 1946, Pastore was elected to a full term as governor after defeating his Republican opponent, John G. Murphy, by a margin of 54%-46%.
+In 1946, Pastore was elected to a full term as governor after defeating his Republican opponent, John G. Murphy, by a margin of 54% to 46%.
 With his victory, he became the first Italian American to be elected a governor in the United States; Charles Poletti, who served as Governor of New York in December 1942, also succeeded to office but never sought election in his own right.
 He was re-elected in 1948, defeating Warwick mayor Albert P. Ruerat by 61%-38%.
 During his tenure, he enacted the state's first primary election law and corporate income tax.
 He also created a program to combat water pollution and a $20 million bonus for World War II veterans.
 As chairman of the New England Governors' Conference, he called for a uniform nationwide unemployment insurance tax, either through "federalization of the program or some form of federal reinsurance".

 U.S. Senate

 In 1950, Pastore was elected to the United States Senate as a Democrat in a special election to succeed J. Howard McGrath, who had resigned in 1949 to become United States Attorney General (Edward L. Leahy held the office during a 16-month interim appointment).
 Pastore was reelected in 1952, 1958, 1964, and 1970.

-In 1964 Pastore delivered the keynote address at the Democratic National Convention in Atlantic City, New Jersey, which nominated Lyndon B. Johnson for the presidency.
+In 1964, Pastore delivered the keynote address at the Democratic National Convention in Atlantic City, New Jersey, which nominated Lyndon B. Johnson for the presidency.

 Pastore won his final senate race in 1970 by a 68%–32% margin over John McLaughlin, a Catholic priest who at the time supported the Vietnam War.
 McLaughlin, who later left the priesthood, became more famous as the host of the television program The McLaughlin Group.

-Pastore voted in favor of the Civil Rights Acts of 1957, the Civil Rights Act of 1960, the 24th Amendment to the U.S. Constitution, the Civil Rights Act of 1964, the Voting Rights Act of 1965, the Medicare program, the Civil Rights Act of 1968, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.
+Pastore voted in favor of the Civil Rights Act of 1957, the Civil Rights Act of 1960, the 24th Amendment to the U.S. Constitution, the Civil Rights Act of 1964, the Voting Rights Act of 1965, the Medicare program, the Civil Rights Act of 1968, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.

 Fred Rogers testifies before the Senate Subcommittee on Communications, chaired by Pastore, on May 1, 1969.